sbywater/django-asana/README.rst

 django-asana is designed for copying data from Asana to Django.
 Although it contains a useful client for connecting the two, for creating data in Asana (as in, wholesale syncing to Asana from Django) the developer is mostly left to use python-asana directly.
+The Task methods sync_to_asana and add_comment cover two typical use cases and can be used as examples on writing to Asana.
-For more info see For more info see :doc:`create_data`.
+For more info see :doc:`create_data`.

 django-asana support for custom fields is not well tested.
 If you use custom fields with django-asana, please `report any bugs you find <https://github.com/sbywater/django-asana/issues>`_.